brajeshwar/brajeshwar.github.io/_posts/2013/2013-02-27-i-used-trello-for-my-daughters-school-admission.md

 ## My daughter outgrew her playgroup.

-My daughter, [Laaija](http://laaija.com/), celebrated her 4th birthday on Dec 11, 2012.
+My daughter, [Laaija](http://laaija.com/), celebrated her 4th birthday in 2012-DEC.
 She is now ready for a 'real' school.
 She has already outlined the kind of school she would like to go to.
 It is a list of strange, funny, and cute (at least to us) criteria and we know what she meant.
 No, you won't want to know that list.

 Last October, I had initialized the quest for her school.
 We wanted a good established one and not necessarily some fancy 'international' school (without explicitly excluding them), should not be very far from our residence.
 I should be able to get there within 30 minutes in the typical Bangalore Traffic.
 It should also not be next-door so she can learn to be independent, travel, and enjoy her school.